 Parks for People Project

-Parks for People is a joint Heritage Lottery Fund and Big Lottery Fund programme which aims to protect and enhance historic parks, helping to ensure that future generations can continue to enjoy these important public open spaces (www.hlf.org.uk).
+Parks for People is a joint Naitonal Lottery Heritage Fund and National Lottery Community Fund programme which aims to protect and enhance historic parks, helping to ensure that future generations can continue to enjoy these important public open spaces (www.hlf.org.uk).

 Kearsney Abbey and Russell Gardens are the most significant heritage parks in the Dover district.
 Russell Gardens is Grade II listed, whilst Kearsney Abbey contains many Grade II listed features and is the most popular public park in the district.
 Both parks are highly valued by the community.